Olga-smart/FSD4/readme.md

 Slider instances are created inside a special wrapper function, which is written in jQuery.
 The passed parameters are validated inside this wrapper function.
 Also the wrapper contains an object with default values.

+### Node

+The project is compatible with Node versions from 10 to 16.